Litva

 The agricultural sector contributes 3.2% of the country’s GDP and employs 6.4% of the workforce.
 More than half of the country’s area is defined as agricultural land.

 The industrial sector accounts for 24.9% of GDP and employs approximately 25.7% of the active population.
-Lithuania’s well-developed industrial base includes the wood processing, chemicals, machine tools, metal processing, construction materials, biotechnology, food processing as well as light industries, including the manufacture of textiles, clothing, furniture and household appliances.
+Lithuania’s well-developed industrial base includes wood processing, chemicals, machine tools, metal processing, construction materials, biotechnology, food processing as well as light industries, including the manufacture of textiles, clothing, furniture and household appliances.
 Lithuania’s industry is well complemented by strong transportation and service sectors.

 Energy Industry

 As Lithuania is the only Baltic state with a nuclear power plant, the country has developed an important energy industry.
-It has also become an important hub for the transport of oil from the east to Western Europe due to its strategic location on the Baltic coast.
+It has also become an important hub for the transport of oil from East to Western Europe due to its strategic location on the Baltic coast.
 Furthermore, the country has become a transit route for natural gas and the country’s energy infrastructure is currently being linked up with the other countries of Central and Eastern Europe.

 Food and beverage industry